What’s On

 7:00 pm

-In person at William Morris Society, Coach House, W6 9TA and online
+Online and The William Morris Society, W6 9TA

-On 15 October 2025 6:00pm Robert Seatter was the first ever poet in residence at Kelmscott Manor, the 'heaven on earth' retreat of William Morris from 1871 to 1896.
-Out of his residency came The House of Words, a unique collection of poems exploring the diverse themes of the house from creativity and making to Read More
+Robert Seatter was the first ever poet in residence at Kelmscott Manor, the 'heaven on earth' retreat of William Morris from 1871 to 1896.
+Out of his residency came The House of Words, a unique collection of poems exploring the diverse themes of the house from creativity and making to love and desire, as well as probing the deeper question of what Morris's legacy means to the England of now, struggling to define itself between the pull of the past and the invitation of the future.

 • Bird Designed By William Morris